scijs/ndarray-gram-schmidt-qr/README.md

 ## Introduction

-The algorithm is the numerically stable variant of the QR decomposition as found on p.
+The algorithm is the numerically stable variant of the Gram-Schmidt QR decomposition as found on p.
 58 of Trefethen and Bau's [Numerical Linear Algebra](http://www.amazon.com/Numerical-Linear-Algebra-Lloyd-Trefethen/dp/0898713617).
-The specific algorithm in pseudocode is:
+In pseudocode, the algorithm is:

 ```
 for i = 1 to n